-Along with the hazelnuts I had been hoarding, I toasted and crushed: pistachios, sesame seeds, coriander, dried orange peel and dried cilantro, and dried peppercorns.
+Along with the hazelnuts I had been hoarding, I toasted and crushed pistachios, sesame seeds, coriander, dried orange peel, dried cilantro, and dried peppercorns.
 (Feel free to change up this combination using ingredients you happen to have).

 It’s a great little spice mix to keep on hand, and it will last for a while at room temperature.
-I sprinkled it over greek yogurt and served it with pita chips.
+I sprinkled it over Greek yogurt and served it with pita chips.
 It’s a super delicious snack, not to mention a great make-ahead throw-together appetizer.
 The dukkah would also be delicious sprinkled on salads, avocado toast, beet hummus, red lentil dip, or a cooked protein of your choice.

 - ¼ cup hazelnuts